syncfusion-content/wpf-docs/wpf/PDF/Table.md

 pdfDocument.Close(True)

+{% endhighlight %}

 Style

 The PdfGridRowStyle class, accessed through Style property of PdfGridRow class is used to specify the row style for the PdfGrid rows.

-> _Note: If the style properties are applied to both PdfGridCell and PdfGridRow, PdfGridCell takes over the precedence.
-Following is an example for the exact order of precedence._
+> Note: If the style properties are applied to both PdfGridCell and PdfGridRow, PdfGridCell takes over the precedence.
+Following is an example for the exact order of precedence.

 PdfBrush backgroundBrush = Cell.BackgroundBrush ??
 Row.Style.BackgroundBrush ??
 Row.Grid.Style.BackgroundBrush

 The following code example illustrates you on how to specify the row style for the PdfGrid rows:

-[C#]
+{% highlight c# %}

 //Creates a new PDF document.